-Stop the engine.
-If no water is coming out of the water pump indicator hole or flow is intermittent, check the cooling water intake holes for obstruction.
+If no water is coming out of the water pump indicator hole or flow is intermittent, stop engine and check the cooling water intake holes for obstruction.
 If no obstruction is found, there may be a blockage in the cooling system or a water pump problem.
-Have your dealer check the outboard.
-Operating an overheated engine will cause engine damage.
+Have the outboard checked by your dealer.
+Operating the engine while overheated will cause engine damage.